turingschool/mod-0-curriculum/session1/index.md

 chapter_1.md    chapter_2.md
 ```

-<a name="clear"></a>
-### 6. Clear your terminal (clear)
+### 6. Clear your Terminal (clear)

-Sometimes when you've entered a lot of terminal commands, your terimal can get pretty cluttered.
-You can always use `clear` to "clean up" your terminal workspace!
+Sometimes when you've entered a lot of Terminal commands, your terimal can get pretty cluttered.
+You can always use `clear` to "clean up" your Terminal workspace!

-<a name="rm"></a>
 ### 7. Remove a File (rm)

-In the past, you've probably gotten rid of files by using the `Move to trash` command or dragging them into the trash, like this:
+In the past, you've probably gotten rid of files by using the `Move to trash` button or dragging them into the trash, like this:

 <img src="images/filetotrash.gif" alt="file to trash" style="height: 250px;">

-We can remove files from the command line using the `rm` command, like this:
+We can remove files from the command line by running the `rm` command, like this:

 ```
 timo@Tims-MacBook-Pro:~/latest_projects $ rm chapter_1.md
 ```

-Again, we don't get a confirmation, but if I were to `ls` right now, nothing would appear since the directory is now empty.
+Again, we don't get a confirmation, but if I were to run `ls` right now, nothing would appear since the directory is now empty.

 ```
 timo@Tims-MacBook-Pro:~/latest_projects $ ls